Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 #### Creating a new deployment:

 Once you’ve deployed your project, you can continue to add new deployments to that project.
-Deployments will be available at the following convention &lt;deployment>.&lt;project name>.pages.dev.
+Deployments will be available at the following convention `<deployment>.<project name>.pages.dev`.

 ```sh